 The camera has a limited dynamic range, so it might not be able to take in the entire dynamic range of the composition.

-If the sky has interesting clouds, the sky should not be over-exposed, but if the sky is uninteresting and only a minor part of your composition, it can be blown out to gain detail in the darker parts.
+If the sky has interesting clouds, you shouldn’t over-expose it.
+However, if the sky is uninteresting and only a minor part of your composition, you can blow it out to gain detail in the darker parts.

 In post-production it is often possible to pull details out of under-exposed dark areas, but it is not possible to get details out of a blown out over-exposed area.
 The safer choice is therefore normally to expose for the brightest important part of the composition.